alexanderschatzberg/situational-awareness/README.md

 Use:
 - Activate your conda enviornment via `conda activate situational_awareness`
-- Configure `main.py` to best meet your use case.
+- Configure `user_profile.json` to best meet your use case.
+  - For arxive.org: See see https://arxiv.org/category_taxonomy for a complete list of topics.
+These are for academic papers.
+  - For news api: add whatever keywords you find interesting!
+If you leave the array blank, the news api won't be included in the search.
-- Run the main file, and check the output directory!
+- Run `main.py`, and check the output directory!

 Contact me (afs223@cornell.edu) in the event of an error or with suggestions for improving this tool.